ugorek000/VoronoiLinker/README.md

 = *Voronoi Preview* =
 Auto-create link-path from a socket to an outlet or an anchor.
 = *Voronoi Mixer* =
-Wide possibilities of mixing different sockets in different editors using power VoronoiLinker!
+Wide possibilities of mixing different sockets in different editors!

 And also adds bonus tools: